Tips for a successful rental application

 Be on time

-If you’re looking for a rental property in a particularly popular suburb, odds are there will be a queue formed before the real estate agent even arrives.
+If you’re looking for a rental property in a popular suburb, odds are there will be a queue formed before the real estate agent even arrives.
 It can’t hurt to be near the front of that queue.

-Make an impression
+Make a good first impression

 First, introduce yourself to the real estate agent.
 Dozens of people will likely be filing through the property through the course of the inspection, and you don’t want melt into the crowd.

 Finally, ask a question about the property.
 Be courteous and polite, of course, but engage the real estate agent with a question or two to stand apart from the masses and to show your interest in the property.
 This signals you're a serious applicant.

-The importance of good references can’t be overstated.
+The importance of good references from prior landlords can’t be overstated.
 Real estate agents, property managers and landlords want to know you’ll be a reliable tenant, that you’ll pay your rent on time and that you’ll treat the property as if it were your own.
 Potential tenants who can’t prove this with a strong track record of rental history are at a significant disadvantage.

 It should be noted that references from real estate agents or property managers carry far more weight than references from landlords.
 A landlord is not seen as a qualified professional, and could be a friend or family member.

 Though not essential, it also can’t hurt to have references from co-workers, employers or former neighbours.
 Some agents will ask for this, especially if it's your first rental property.

-Write a great cover letter
+Write a great rental application letter

 Give a brief rundown of your rental history, and make sure to mention any special circumstances such as pets.
 Even if you’re applying for a number of properties, it’s a good idea to specifically tailor each cover letter to mention features of the property that appealed to you.

-Sample cover letter
+Rental application cover letter samples

 Having trouble coming up with a cover letter?
 Try using this sample letter as a template.